SorellaLabs/brontes/book/mev_inspectors/cex_dex.md

 #### Key Considerations:

+TODO: Changes to optimistic execution calculation

+- Break up the trade window into smaller trade baskets
+- use the quality parameter to select trades on this basis -

 - This method assumes perfect foresight and execution, providing a "best-case" scenario.
 - It's useful for identifying the maximum potential of an arbitrage opportunity.
 - The fixed time window and quality parameter are configurable to adjust for different market conditions.